Energy Conservation & Demand Management

 Western has a large chilled water distribution system on campus, which helps with the cooling needs of our buildings.
 This system has been optimized by installing new valves, improving the temperature difference, removing unnecessary pumps and improving chilled water bridges

-One of our first efforts at Demand and conservation managemetn, we conducted ASHRAE – Level I and II audits of select buildings to identify efficiency and conservation projects
+One of our first efforts at Demand and conservation management, we conducted ASHRAE – Level I and II audits of select buildings to identify efficiency and conservation projects

 Also related to research, and some teaching activities as well.
 Western has a large number of laboratories that utilize special equipment.
-One of those equipments which was identified to be used in a more inefficient way are our fume hoods.
-We improved controls in laboratories to reduce the air flow in fume hoods when units are not in use, alerting users of fume hoods left open, performing a setback of the rooms’ systems when unoccupied and control differential pressure more efficiently
+For example, there was an opportunity to enhance fume hoods.
+We improved controls in laboratories to reduce the airflow in fume hoods when units are not in use, alerting users of fume hoods left open, performing a setback of the rooms’ systems when unoccupied and control differential pressure more efficiently